 Click here to download and start repairing.

 Once you remove the application, install it again and check if that solves your problem.

-If the problem with Error opening file for writing still persists, you might have to create a new administrator account and install the application on that account.
+If the Error opening file for writing message persists, you might have to create a new administrator account and install the application on that account.
 To do that, follow these steps: